Cannabis in Australia: Australian Greens

 The Australian Greens support the legalisation of cannabis for all adults (aged 18 years old and above).

+Fusion Party

+The Fusion Party supports legalising cannabis in Australia.
+It also supports drug reform generally, such as by advocating a harm minimisation approach.

 Legalise Cannabis Australia

 The group was founded as Help End Marijuana Prohibition (HEMP) in 1993 by Nigel Quinlan, who ran as a candidate under the name Nigel Freemarijuana.
 In 2001, Freemarijuana's name was assessed by the Australian Electoral Commission as to whether it was suitable to be added to the electoral roll – the Commission found that it was, meaning Freemarijuana could run as an electoral candidate under the name.
-It changed its name to Legalise Cannabis Australia in September 2021.
+The party changed its name to Legalise Cannabis Australia in September 2021.

-The Legalise Cannabis Australia political party have a number of policies that centre around the re-legalisation and regulation of cannabis for personal, medical and industrial uses, including:
+The Legalise Cannabis Australia party has a number of policies that centre around the re-legalisation and regulation of cannabis for personal, medical and industrial uses, including: